 SOS (Church Stretton) Email List

 We would like to compile a list of email addresses of SOS members in the Church Stretton area and those who attend our meetings (whether members or not) in order to send out event reminders and to warn you of cancellations and changes.
-If you would like to be included on this list, please send your name in an email to the Branch Secretary and identify the list you wish to be added to as the “SOS Church Stretton email list”.
+If you would like to be included on this list, please send your name in an email and identify the list you wish to be added to as the “SOS Church Stretton email list”.
 Your address will be used only for publicising SOS and related events and will not be provided to any outside parties under any circumstances.

 Making your Bird Sightings Count